georgekosmidis/blog.georgekosmidis.net/README.md

 - [template-card-search.cshtml](https://github.com/georgekosmidis/Blog/blob/main/working/templates/template-card-search.cshtml), this is a search engine for the site.
 Since it is a static website, this is using google.
 If you want to use this you should register with google and change the ```cx``` parameter.

 ## Index Page
 The template that comes with this solution presents the articles as [Bootstrap Cards](https://getbootstrap.com/docs/5.1/components/card/) which are laid out using [Masonry](https://masonry.desandro.com/); you can find a guide for both of them in the [Bootstrap and Masonry](https://getbootstrap.com/docs/5.0/examples/masonry/) bootstrap page.
-Besides the articles card, additional cards can be added by following the guide that follows later in this page: [Additional Cards](#Additional_Cards)
+Besides the articles card, additional cards can be added by following the guide that follows later in this page: [Additional Cards](#Additional_Cards).

 Not all of the cards are displayed in the index page.
 The index page is paged into several depending on the property ```CardsPerPage``` that can be found in the [appsettings.json](https://github.com/georgekosmidis/Blog/blob/main/_src/Blog.Builder/Blog.Builder/appsettings.json).
 Extra attention have to be paid for the *sticky* cards, cards that appear in every paged index page.
 Check the properties of the ```card.json``` from the [Additional Cards](#Additional_Cards) section.